pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 Why do this?
 ------------

 This project is mainly technical.
 Yet, here are some motivations.
-A fixed money-based economy is one where goods or services are systematically exchanged against a fixed notion of money, to the exclusion of anything else.
-Fixed money-based economy does seem quite natural to all of us.
-Yet, taking a step back, it has a few downsides:
+An exclusive money-based economy is one where goods or services are systematically exchanged against a fixed notion of money, to the exclusion of anything else.
+Exclusive money-based economy does seem quite natural to all of us.
+Yet, taking a step back, it has a few
+downsides:

 -   It is often unclear who produces this money and for what purpose.
     Nowadays, are Central Banks producing the money, or Private Banks?